LIUJING182/SVHSS/README.md

 # SVHSS
-The code of SVHSS scheme in the Verifiable Homomorphic Secret Sharing for Low Degree Polynomials paper
+The code of SVHSS scheme in the paper
 ## IDE
 In the coding, we chose CLion as IDE.
 So, you need to run the code in the CLion.
 ## Dependencies